Palm Oil Dashboard

 Policies for Sustainable Palm Oil Procurement

-Kao commits deforestation free for sustainable procurement by 2025, and requires all of its third-party suppliers, their corporate groups defined by Accountability Framework initiative (AFi), and their investee companies including joint ventures to adopt the No Deforestation, No Peat, No Exploitation (NDPE) policies, to prohibit conversion and degradation of natural ecosystems, to preserve biodiversity, High Conservation Value Forests (HCVF) defined by HCV Network, High Carbon Stock Forests (HCSF) defined by HCSA (High Carbon Stock Approach) and peatlands, to prohibit use of fire for development, and to respect the human rights of all people involved in the supply chain and the rights of workers, indigenous people, and local communities, regarding all their forest-risk commodities’ supply chains, including palm oil.
-We are proceeding to seek and confirm strict compliance with Free Prior Informed Consent (FPIC) of the communities.
-We have a zero-tolerance policy in place for its supply chains regarding violence, criminalization or intimidation of Human Rights Defenders (HRDs).
+Kao requires all of its third-party suppliers, their corporate groups defined by Accountability Framework initiative (AFi), and their investee companies including joint ventures to adopt the No Deforestation, No Peat, No Exploitation (NDPE) policies, to prohibit conversion and degradation of natural ecosystems, to preserve biodiversity, High Conservation Value Forests (HCVF) defined by HCV Network, High Carbon Stock Forests (HCSF) defined by HCSA (High Carbon Stock Approach) and peatlands, to prohibit use of fire for development, and to respect the human rights of all people involved in the supply chain and the rights indigenous people and local communities, regarding all their forest-risk commodities’ supply chains, including palm oil.
+We are proceeding to seek and confirm strict compliance with Free, Prior and Informed Consent (FPIC) of the communities.
+We have a zero-tolerance policy in place regarding violence, criminalization or intimidation of Human Rights Defenders (HRDs).

-We ensure suppliers and our entire supply chain through its suppliers to comply with the above policies thoroughly, prioritize purchasing from those suppliers who implements them and conducts due diligence.
+We support the principles of the Roundtable on Sustainable Palm Oil (RSPO) , and promote the wider adoption of sustainable palm oil.
+We ensure suppliers and our entire supply chain through its suppliers to comply with the above policies thoroughly, prioritize purchasing from those suppliers who implement them and conduct due diligence.
 When finding non-compliant suppliers, we request them to make improvements, confirm improvement status, and retain the option to terminate its business contracts with them in accordance with its corporate protocols.

 Traceability